 Job fell to his knees in the flickering darkness, letting his limp body drop to the earth.
 Lying on his side, he seized a handful of dirt and smeared it into an open sore on his face.

 Zophar, the man who had come from Naamath to witness first-hand what double tragedy does to a man, watched Job with a tilt of his head.
 Like a lion stalking prey, he had observed, in silence, the anguished and broken priest lead himself into a circle.
 Exhausted by his repeated boasts of innocence, Job had finished where he started, lying with his spine curved inward, like a defenseless animal or an unborn child.

 “Perhaps someone should have put a muzzle on you when you started your arrogant rant,” Zophar started in, his raven hair melding into the pitch black mountain behind them. “‘I am pure,’ you say.
 ‘I am clean.’
 But now that you’ve lathered yourself into speechlessness, maybe God will share with you the many facets of his wisdom, starting with the fact that you’re better off than your guilt deserves.

 “The knowledge of God is larger than the earth, broader than the ocean, higher than the heavens, and deeper than the final grave.
 What makes you think you can do anything about it?
 Sadly, you won’t find understanding until donkeys speak and reason like us.

-“Before you speak again, take my advice and put your misdeeds far behind you.
+“Before you speak again, take my advice and retire from your evil deeds.
 There can’t be a hint of dirt residing in your tents if you wish to approach God without fear.
-Your confidence will bloom from your innocent expectation.
-The only expectation of the wicked is their final breath.”
+Confidence blooms out of innocence.
+The only confidence of the wicked is in their final breath.”